 Kimberly Damio '10: Portland Black Lipstick Co

-Natural cosmetics, both modern and historically inspired; body care; perfumes
+Natural cosmetics, body care, perfumes

 Arini Esarey '05

-Elise Roberts ’99: Enlightened Bugs
+Elise Fog ’99: Enlightened Bugs

 Greeting cards and photo prints of Oregon bees

 Amelia Hard '67: artist's hand studio